 Are you a representative of a nonprofit organization and new to funding research?

-Learn how the resources of the Grants Information Center at the Central Library of Rochester and Monroe County can help you become a more effective grantseeker!
+Learn how the resources of the Grants Resource Center at the Central Library of Rochester and Monroe County can help you become a more effective grantseeker!
 Small group classes are offered once a month in the computer training lab in the Bausch and Lomb Public Library building.
 For information about upcoming classes and to register, call 585-428-8130.

 These databases are available at the Central Library:

 - Foundation Directory Online is a fully searchable database that includes detailed profiles of all active U.S. foundations, as well as an extensive file of recent grants awarded by the nation’s top funders.
+(Available in house only)